jhroot/ppp-dashboard/docs/dashboard_messages.md

 ### properties

 - item-identifier - the f-id, e.g. 00288, 00013, derrived from the numeric portion of the DOI
+- version - associate property with a version, 0 to associate with all versions
 - name - the name of the property to set
 - value - the value of the property to set
 - property-type - int|date|text what type of property the value is